HyperLife:

 films made on his poems.

-Yes--or I could play it safer yet and shorten
+I could play it safe and shorten

-it to the more casual "Steve?"
+it to the even more casual "Steve?"

-Or I could thrust my copy of The Dark Half
+Or I could thrust my copy of The Dark Half at him and say, "Recognize this?" or "Does this mean

 anything to you?"